ImBonkers/mkcd/README.md

 # mkcd
 I am tired of having to write mkdir and cd in two steps...

-Add the contents of the main file into ~/.bashrc or whatever file is run at the start of every new temrinal session
+Add the contents of the main file into ~/.bashrc or whatever file is run at the start of every new terminal session

 Example: